-Most of today’s workplace and trades aim to provide a beneficial work set up for employees.
+Most of today’s workplaces and trades aim to bring a beneficial work set up for employees.
 Besides, laws and social groups aim to secure employees’ right and benefits.
 Also, many professionals from various fields kept their mental issues private.
 It all goes down to your work performance and ability to grow your career.

 Self-assessment is a vital step in climbing your career ladder.
 As you grow, expanding your knowledge and acquire skills is necessary.
 If your mental health is at stake, seek help and disclose your illness.
 During the hiring process, know the scope of your duties.
 Take the opportunity to see if your mental illness could interfere with your capacity to work well.